OpenVPN/openvpn3-linux/docs/dbus/dbus-service-net.openvpn.v3.client.md

 with the log message itself.
 The D-Bus path provided in the signal points at the issuing VPN session.
 See the separate [logging documentation](dbus-logging.md) for details on this signal.

+Beware that the back-end Log signalling differs slightly from the front-end signalling, where the Log signal is extended to carry a session token as well.
+This is due to the back-end client process cannot separate Log signals via the D-Bus object path.

 ### Signal: `net.openvpn.v3.backends.AttentionRequired`